craabreu/ChemIENER/README.md

 ]
 ```

+## Requirements
+- Python >=3.8
+- PyTorch >=2.0.0
+- Transformers >=4.30.0
+- Other dependencies are listed in `pyproject.toml`

 ## Data
 We train our model on the [`CHEMDNER`](https://jcheminf.biomedcentral.com/articles/10.1186/1758-2946-7-S1-S2) corpus of annotated titles and abstracts from chemical literature.
 The processed
 data can be found at [`data/`](data).

 ## Train and Evaluate ChemNER
-Run this script to train and evaluate ChemNER.
+Run this script to train and evaluate ChemNER:
 ```bash
 bash scripts/train_ner.sh
 ```